peteroupc/peteroupc.github.io/graphicsapi.md

 ## Goal: An Open-Source Engine or API for Classic Graphics

-It would be of interest to write a free and open-source graphics engine that implements [**the classic-graphics specification**](https://peteroupc.github.io/graphics.html#The_Specification) and renders graphics in software (with a minimum of source code and dependencies),[^1] or to establish a lean API for this specification.
+It would be of interest to write a free and open-source graphics engine that implements [**the classic-graphics specification**](https://peteroupc.github.io/graphics.html#The_Specification) and renders graphics in software (with a minimum of source code and dependencies),[^1] or to establish a lean API for that specification.
 The following are examples:

 - _Quake_ (1996), _Quake II_ (1997), and _Quake III Arena_ (1999) popularized the practice of using only a subset of the OpenGL 1.1 programming interface for a game's graphics rendering[^2].
 - The [**API reference**](https://github.com/kitao/pyxel?tab=readme-ov-file#api-reference) for the two-dimensional (2-D) game engine _Pyxel_.
 But, in addition to the efforts there, a minimal version of the Python language runtime and nonreliance on hardware acceleration would be worthwhile.
 - The [**OpenGL ES**](https://registry.khronos.org/OpenGL/index_es.php) 1.1 specification (either the Common profile or the Common-Lite profile with fixed-point but not floating-point arithmetic) is an approximation of pre-2000 3-D graphics.
-- BGI (Borland Graphics Interface), a 2-D graphics API (`graphics.h`).
+- Borland Graphics Interface (BGI), a 2-D graphics API (e.g, _Turbo Pascal Reference Guide_ chapter 12, section "The Graph Unit").

 The graphics engine is intended to run even on computers from around 2005 (and maybe even on older computers), and with low resources, and so to enable video games that run with acceptable performance on those computers.